Indore-3 Assembly constituency

 Indore-3 Assembly constituency is one of the 230 Vidhan Sabha (Legislative Assembly) constituencies of Madhya Pradesh state in central India.

 Overview

 Indore-3 Assembly constituency is one of the 8 Vidhan Sabha constituencies located in Indore district which comes under Indore (Lok Sabha constituency).
-Constituency includes Ward No.18, 26 to 30, 41 to 45 and 57 to 61 of Indore city.
+The constituency includes Ward Numbers 55, 56, 57, 58, 59, 60, 61, 62, 63 & 64 of Indore city.